castle-engine/android-openal/README.md

+# This repository is no longer useful for Castle Game Engine, it is archived

+We no longer build OpenAL libraries for OpenAL this way.
+Instead, CGE includes C++ source code of OpenAL, and we let Gradle compile them, as part of building Android package.

 # Easily compile OpenAL for Android for Castle Game Engine

 This repository allows to easily recompile OpenAL (sound playing library)